-As we detail in Can Cosmetics Really Penetrate Your Skin, the fact of the matter is that your skin is really good at keeping the outside world… out.
+The fact of the matter is that your skin is really good at keeping the outside world… out.
 And it’s a good thing too.
 Otherwise, we’d absorb everything we came in contact with and quickly perish.

 That’s why we can’t replace lost collagen (the primary structural protein found in skin) by applying a collagen-containing cream, or get any of the same benefits from Line Smoothing Serum’s latter ingredients as if they were contained in a supplement.

 Beverly Hills MD priced Line Smoothing Serum as follows:

 Like all other Beverly Hills MD products (more about this next), Line Smoothing Serum comes with a 60-day money back guarantee, less S&H charges.
 In order to request one, customer service can be reached at 877-828-5528.